 A scholarship is a monetary award based on academic merit or excellence in a specific area of study or discipline (athletics, music, volunteerism, etc.) and often includes secondary requirements such as leadership or citizenship.
 A government grant is provided to students in need of financial assistance and does not need to be paid back.
 A bursary is a monetary grant based primarily on financial need and often includes secondary requirements such as leadership or citizenship.
-To learn more, please read the following brochure:
+To learn more, please read the Scholarship & Student Financial Air Brochure.

-City of Calgary Scholarship
+- City of Calgary Scholarship

-Joan MacLeod Fine Arts Scholarship
+- Joan MacLeod Fine Arts Scholarship

-Mary Ngo Family Bursary
+- Mary Ngo Family Bursary

 Note: The application for the Kerry Dyte Educational Award has moved to an

 online application through The Calgary Foundation.
 Please click on the link to

 first create a profile to access the system and application.

 Please visit the following websites for other Canadian scholarship information: